lucassabreu/mk2slide/docs/usage.md

 ## PDF

-mk2slide is optimized for PDF generation.
+`mk2slide` generate slides that are optimized for PDF generation.
 To export to pdf you just have to "print" the slides on your browser and save it on PDF format.